heeboy007/RubyCraft/README.md

 The files won't execute properly if there is no ruby interpreter or no gitbash installed.
 When you try to execute, please check out the 'gemlist.txt' and see if there is anything missing from your computer.
-The core gem of this program is glu,opengl.
+The core gem for this program is glu,opengl.

 Very important library for this game, called 'rbSFML' is used for this version.(It's not a gem!)